Bean-to-Bar

 Creamy milk chocolate addict

 Do you grab Lindt or Milka in the supermarket?
 Then a delicate melt is what you should be looking for.
-Here we can especially recommend Zotter (e.g. 35% Panama), Omnom or Michel Cluizel.
-For fair and fine chocolate, which you can also find in (organic) supermarkets, we strongly recommend that you try Original Beans or Vivani.
+Here we can particularly recommend Zotter (e.g. 35% Panama), Omnom or Michel Cluizel.
+For fair and fine chocolate, which you can also find in the (organic) supermarket, we definitely recommend that you try Original Beans or Vivani.

-Even if the tasting of milk chocolate per se is not as exciting as a tasting with dark chocolate, you can still taste subtle differences here.
-We find it particularly exciting to compare light milk chocolate (less than 40% cocoa content) and dark milk chocolate (more than 40% cocoa content).
-The comparison of different "milk" varieties is also exciting.
-In addition to goat's milk and sheep's milk, there are also vegan alternatives such as coconut, rice or oat milk.
-No matter which type of milk chocolate you choose, try to taste the differences and subtleties.
-Some milk chocolates taste very milky, while others taste more caramel or even spicy.
+Even if tasting milk chocolate per se is not as exciting as tasting dark chocolate, you can still taste subtle differences here too.
+We find it particularly exciting to compare light milk chocolates (less than 40% cocoa content) and dark milk chocolates (over 40% cocoa content).
+The comparison of different types of “milk” is also exciting.
+In addition to goat's milk and sheep's milk, vegan alternatives such as coconut, rice or oat milk should also be mentioned here.
+No matter what type of milk chocolate you choose, be sure to try to taste the differences and subtleties.
+Some milk chocolates taste very milky, while others taste more caramelly or even spicy.

 Are you fans of dark chocolate?
-But have you always been missing something?
-Or do you just want to switch to really fair and sustainable chocolate?
+But were you always missing something?
+Or do you simply want to switch to really fair and sustainable chocolate?
 Look no further ;) We have some ideas for you!
-For example, if you are a fan of Lindt (especially the "very delicate tablets" or Feodora, then you probably value a fine enamel.
-Accordingly, you should take a closer look at brands such as Chocolate Tree, Zotter and Omnom.
-Your favorite chocolate so far has been Lindt 85%, for example. (and more) or even the so-called men's chocolate?
+For example, if you are a fan of Lindt (especially the “wafer-tender tablets” or Feodora), then you probably value a fine melt.
+Accordingly, you should take a closer look at brands like Chocolate Tree, Zotter and Omnom.
+Your favorite chocolate so far has been Lindt 85%, for example (and more) or even the so-called men's chocolate?
 Then you probably like strong cocoa notes.
-In this case you should look out for chocolates with cocoa beans from African countries such as Ghana.
-Georgia Ramon, Zotter or even MIA have great, strong cocoa chocolates Last but not least, we should of course also mention our own 'Cool Beans' and cocoa nibs – also perfect for real cocoa lovers!
+In this case you should look for chocolates with cocoa beans from African countries such as Ghana.
+Georgia Ramon, Zotter or MIA have great, strong cocoa chocolates Last but not least, our own 'cool beans' and cocoa nibs should also be mentioned - also perfect for real cocoa lovers!

 Chocolate newcomer

-Since you are reading this text right now, we can hardly imagine that you really do not like chocolate.
+Since you're reading this right now, we can't imagine that you really don't like chocolate.
 Maybe you just don't get to eat chocolate that often?
 Or do you prefer salty snacks?
-In this case, you should approach chocolate tasting in a more “academic” way.
+In this case, you should approach tasting chocolate in a more “academic” way.
 So instead of looking for a delicate melt and good taste, try to taste special aromas.
-There are also darker chocolates that have more savory, earthy or woody aromas.
-As with wine, gin or coffee, you can deal with the aromas a lot.
-Speaking of coffee and alcohol: you might also like chocolate with added aromas better.
-Highly recommended here are manufacturers such as Chocolate Tree, Akessons or Martin Meyer, who combine the aromas of chocolate with other products in an impressive way.
-Almost like a perfect pairing in a bar of chocolate.
+There are also darker chocolates that have more savory, earthy or woody flavors.
+As with wine, gin or coffee, you can spend a lot of time with the aromas.
+Speaking of coffee and alcohol: you might also like chocolates with added flavors better.
+We highly recommend manufacturers such as Chocolate Tree, Akessons or Martin Meyer, who combine the flavors of chocolate with other products in an impressive way.
+Almost like a perfect pairing in a chocolate bar.

 Chocolate connoisseur

 Are you already an advanced chocolate connoisseur?
-Have you perhaps even taken part in a chocolate tasting (with us ;-) )?
+Have you ever taken part in a chocolate tasting (with us ;-))?
 Congratulations!
-Then a whole new world full of exciting aromas is already open to you.
-In this case, we would recommend that you continue to train your sense of taste in order to be able to go even deeper.
-Of course, the best way to do this is to continue to buy high-quality chocolate and carry out your own tastings.
-This is of course fun with our tasting boxes.
+Then a whole new world full of exciting flavors is open to you.
+In this case, we would recommend that you further train your sense of taste in order to be able to go even deeper.
+Of course, the best way to do this is to continue to purchase high-quality chocolates and conduct your own tastings.
+Of course it's fun with our tasting boxes.
 But we can also recommend going to a well-stocked chocolate shop.
-Here you can try out new countries of origin as you wish and, for example, create your own "Journey around the world in 70%" or compare five different chocolates from the same country of origin.
-Of course, finding the perfect pairing is always exciting.
+Here you can try out new countries of origin as you wish and, for example, create your own “trip around the world in 70%” or compare five different chocolates from the same country of origin.
+Of course, it's always exciting to find the perfect pairing.
 We particularly recommend pairings with craft beer (e.g. porter or stout) or with port wine, cheese or coffee.

 Reading next